smarter-sh/community/wg-structured-logging/charter.md

 - Ensure quality consistent logging - overview migration, create documentation, tooling and educate reviewers
 - Prevent regressions caused by logging - measure performance overhead and log volume changes

-For all of the above, we will focus on core Kubernetes components and addons.
+For all of the above, we will focus on core Smarter components and addons.
 Other SIG subprojects/components (e.g. SIG Scheduling descheduler) are out of scope.

 ### Out of scope

 - Logging outside the kubernetes/kubernetes repository
-- Non core Kubernetes component binaries like kubectl and kubeadm
+- Non core Smarter component binaries like kubectl and kubeadm
 - Application logs read by kubectl

 ## Stakeholders

-Stakeholders in this working group span multiple SIGs that own parts of the code in core Kubernetes components and addons.
+Stakeholders in this working group span multiple SIGs that own parts of the code in core Smarter components and addons.

   - API Machinery
   - Architecture